Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

   * :ref:`Use cases <advanced/distributed#use_cases>`

-The current Shinken architecture is useful for someone that uses the same type of poller for checks.
+The current Alignak architecture is useful for someone that uses the same type of poller for checks.
 But it can be useful to have different types of pollers, like GNU/Linux ones and Windows ones.
 We already saw that all pollers talk to all schedulers.
 In fact, pollers can be "tagged" so that they will execute only some checks.

 This is useful when the user needs to have hosts in the same scheduler (like with dependencies) but needs some hosts or services to be checked by specific pollers (see usage cases below).